Kid Kart participants go straight to the track for their lesson and driving.

 Many people purchase their karts from one of the local dealers.

 Purchasing a used kart from an existing club member is another great idea, as they will most likely be around the track to help you out when you first get started.
+Check out the Classified section of the CKRC Forums for all the current deals from members.

 Beware purchasing a kart from Kijiji, unless you know the history.
 It might have the wrong engine, might be bent.
 It’s like mystery meat; you never know where it came from or how it was treated.